 Here's how to do it:

-- Take samples of your hay and grass.
+· Take samples of your hay and grass.
 Send them in for testing to www.equi-analytical.com (read the directions for sampling on that site).
 Your analysis will be emailed to you in a few days.
 Choose the 601 package for $35 as a start for most situations (a more comprehensive package is available for $79, but is typically not necessary).

 · Now what?
 You will get back a long list of nutrients that will probably look like Chinese algebra to you.
-Here are some options: 1) (good) Join the Yahoo group EquineCushings, read the introductory information and then ask for help (there is incredible help to be found there) [For excellent help with hoof trimming issues, also join the Yahoo group BarefootHorseCare].
+Here are some options: 1) (good) Join the group www.ecirHorse.org.
+This is actually the best thing you can do if your horse is insulin resistant (IR) or PPID/Equine Cushings.
 2) (better) contact Dr. Kellon www.drkellon.com.
 She does consultations for $100- a real bargain if you ask me.
 3) (best) Enroll in the NRC Plus course ($210) and learn to do it yourself.

 Now you have all the tools....
 Just do it- yesterday!

 Once you start testing, you will probably find that your pasture and/or hay is providing ALMOST everything your horse needs - including calories, fat and protein (watch for loss of muscle mass, energy levels or appearance.
 Supplement calories and protein with Timothy pellts or low starch feed if needed).
-This may surprise you, but understand that tiny "holes" in the overall nutrition profile can throw everything out of balance and make it seem like the horse is getting almost nothing from the hay and grass; or too much (The "starvation" your horse is sensing can lead to overeating).
+This may surprise you, but understand that tiny "holes" in the overall nutrition profile can throw everything out of balance and make it seem like the horse is getting almost nothing from the hay and grass -- or too much (the "starvation" your horse is sensing can lead to overeating).
 Constant access to forage, and detailed mineral balancing should be the starting point for every equine diet.
 From there (depending on the individual and the work load) you may have to add or take away from that, but it should be done scientifically - not at random as we were all taught.
 Why doesn't every horse owner know this?
 There's no money in telling you.

 "I have also recently completed the 'Nutrition as Therapy' and 'Equine Cushings/Insulin Resistance' courses.
 They too were worth every penny...
 Looking forward to the rest of the courses when I can find the time."
 Pete